 Possession greater than an ounce 2nd offense: Misdemeanor 0-1 yr. in jail and/or fine 0 – $2,000.

 Will I lose my driver’s license with a possession charge

 You can no longer lose your license because of a drug charge.
 It made no sense that you should lose your driving privileges when you were never driving or under the influence of marijuana.

 Many people are shocked to learn that despite having only a possession weight they are charged with the felony PWID marijuana.
 This can happen under several circumstances such as selling to a confidential informant, you have a large quantity of marijuana that police believe is more than a personal use amount, there are items associated with selling marijuana such as having multiple baggies of marijuana, weigh scales or police witness a hand-to-hand transaction.
 The penalties for Felony marijuana possession can be found here.

-Trafficking marijuana is one of those charges under South Carolina marijuana laws where you can be charged and convicted despite never having touched any marijuana at all.
-Of course the most common occurrence if you are caught with 10 pounds or more of marijuana but the trafficking statute also has a provision that if you are part of a conspiracy then you can be convicted of trafficking marijuana.
-This often occurs when you arrange a drug transaction for another person and never saw or touched the actual marijuana but were caught on a wiretap making the arrangement for over 10 pounds of marijuana.
+Trafficking marijuana typically involved possession of 10 pounds or more of marijuana.
+In South Carolina, trafficking marijuana includes conspiracy.
+Conspiracy is an agreement between two or more people to commit a crime.
+This means you can be charged and convicted despite never having touched any marijuana at all.
+This often occurs when you arrange a drug transaction for another person, think wire taps, and never saw or touched the actual marijuana but were caught on a wiretap making the arrangement for over 10 pounds of marijuana.
 Trafficking marijuana penalties.

 Charleston Criminal Defense Lawyer